ShenYuXin/learngit/readme.txt

-This open learngit
+This is open learngit
-today is happyday
+today is happyday day